Our Story: Portraits of Change

 The Exhibit - Union Station Washington DC August 2020

 As the starting location of the suffrage “Prison Special” tour in February 1919, Union Station in Washington, D.C. played an important role in the American suffrage movement.
 The “Prison Special” was a train tour organized by suffragists who had been jailed for picketing the White House in support of the federal women’s suffrage amendment.
 In February 1919, 26 members of the National Woman’s Party boarded a chartered train they dubbed the “Democracy Limited” at Union Station.
 They visited cities across the country, where they spoke to large crowds about their experiences as political prisoners.
 The tour, which concluded in March 1919, helped build support during a critical moment in the movement.
 Only a few months later, the U.S. Congress would finally pass the 19th Amendment, and it would then go to the states for ratification.

-We will unveil the final artwork of Our Story: Portraits of Change at Union Station in the Main Hall on August 24, 2020.
-The photo mosaic will include thousands of archival photos telling the story of the suffrage movement.
+The final artwork of Our Story: Portraits of Change was unveiled at Union Station in the Main Hall on August 24, 2020.
+The photo mosaic includes thousands of archival photos telling the story of the suffrage movement.

 Marshall is a visual artist based in London, United Kingdom.
 She has pioneered the concept of marking historical anniversaries in giant archive images recreated in a mosaic of pictures of people from all walks of life through The People’s Picture based in her East London studio.

 Her tributes have ranged from the centenary of the outbreak of World War One, the People’s Monarch celebrating Queen Elizabeth’s Diamond Jubilee, to the‘Face of Suffrage’ marking the 100th anniversary of British women getting the vote and numerous community and corporate projects.
 When viewed from above, it showed Hilda Burkitt, a leading face from the British suffrage movement.